ragujan/Online_library_laravel_vue/README.md

 User can see their borrowed books in the borrowed books section of theirs.

 Assumptions
-- There is only one unique book in the library.
+- There is only one copy of the book in the library.

 Tech Stack
 - Laravel